Overview of current ALRP services:

 ALRP HIV50+ Project (HIV50+)

-The HIV50+ Project is a focused program to provide legal representation and counseling developed especially for people with HIV over 50 years of age.
+The HIV50+ Project is a focused program that provides legal representation and counseling for people with HIV over 50 years of age.
 ALRP’s HIV50+ Project also includes trainings and educational presentations to help these clients with a myriad of issues including housing, insurance, and estate planning.

 The ALRP Work Readiness & Legal Assistance Project